-Investment companies, such as the Fund, and its service providers may be subject to operational and information security risks resulting from cyber attacks.
-Cyber attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
-Cyber attacks affecting the Fund or the Adviser, the Sub-Adviser, the Fund's custodian or transfer agent, or intermediaries or other third-party service providers may adversely impact the Fund.
-For instance, cyber attacks may interfere with the processing of shareholder transactions, impact the Fund's ability to calculate its net asset value, cause the release of private shareholder information or confidential company information, impede trading, subject the Fund to regulatory fines or financial losses, and cause reputational damage.
-The Fund may also incur additional costs for cyber security risk management purposes.
-While the Fund and its service providers have established business continuity plans and risk management systems designed to prevent or reduce the impact of cyber security attacks, such plans and systems have inherent limitations due in part to the ever-changing nature of technology and cyber security attack tactics, and there is a possibility that certain risks have not been adequately identified or prepared for.
-Furthermore, the Fund cannot control any cyber security plans or systems implemented by its service providers.
+Investment companies such as the Funds and their service providers may be subject to operational and information security risks resulting from cyber attacks.
+Cyber attacks include, among other activities, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
+Cyber attacks affecting the Funds or the Adviser, the Sub-Advisers, the Funds' custodian or transfer agent, or intermediaries or other third-party service providers may adversely impact the Funds.
+For instance, cyber attacks may interfere with the processing of shareholder transactions, impact the Funds' ability to calculate its net asset value, cause the release of private shareholder information or confidential company information, impede trading, subject the Funds to regulatory fines or financial losses, and cause reputational damage.
+The Funds may also incur additional costs for cyber security risk management purposes.
+While the Funds and their service providers have established business continuity plans and risk management systems designed to prevent or reduce the impact of cyber security attacks, such plans and systems have inherent limitations due in part to the ever-changing nature of technology and cyber security attack tactics, and there is a possibility that certain risks have not been adequately identified or prepared for.
+Furthermore, the Funds cannot control any cyber security plans or systems implemented by their service providers.

-Similar types of cyber security risks are also present for issuers of securities in which the Fund invests, which could result in material adverse consequences for such issuers, and may cause the Fund's investment in such portfolio companies to lose value.
+Similar types of cyber security risks are also present for issuers of securities in which the Funds invest, which could result in material adverse consequences for such issuers, and may cause the Funds' investments in such portfolio companies to lose value.